Ali Riley: International career

-Riley also played every minute for the New Zealand squad in the 2008 Summer Olympics where they drew with Japan (2–2) before losing to Norway (0–1) and the United States (0–4).
+Riley also played every minute for the New Zealand squad in the 2008 Summer Olympics where they drew with Japan (2–2) before losing to Norway (1–0) and the United States (4–0).
 Riley's first international goal was scored in the final of the OFC Women's Nations Cup as New Zealand qualified for the 2011 FIFA Women's World Cup with an 11–0 win over Papua New Guinea.

 On 27 June 2011, Riley earned her 50th A-international cap in a 2–1 loss to Japan in New Zealand's opening group stage match at the 2011 FIFA Women's World Cup.
 In the final seconds of extra time in the match v.
-Mexico she assisted on the tying goal that gave the Football Ferns their first point in a World Cup final.
+Mexico she assisted on the tying goal that gave the Football Ferns their first point in a World Cup group stage.

 In the 2012 Olympics Riley played every minute of the Football Ferns' four games.
-In the preliminary round games the Ferns lost 0–1 to Great Britain and Brazil and beat Cameroon 3–1.
+In the preliminary round games the Ferns lost 1–0 to Great Britain and Brazil and beat Cameroon 3–1.
 This was the first victory by a NZ football team in the Olympics.
 With the victory the Ferns advanced to the second round based on goal differential.
-In the quarter-final the Ferns played the USA losing 0–2.
+In the quarter-final the Ferns played the USA losing 2–0.

 In 2013 Riley started for New Zealand in a series of games establishing the Football Ferns as a growing force in international competition.
 The Ferns won the Vallais Cup beating #4 Brazil 1–0 and #16 China 4–0 and also had ties playing #10 Australia, #3 Japan and #1 USA.

 She featured in all New Zealand's three matches at the 2015 FIFA Women's World Cup in Canada.

 In the 2016 Rio Olympics Riley played every minute of the Football Ferns' three games.
-The Ferns lost 0–2 to USA, 0–3 to France and beat Colombia 1–0.
+The Ferns lost 2–0 to USA, 3–0 to France and beat Colombia 1–0.

 Riley has been the captain of the Football Ferns since the 2017 Cyprus Cup.

 In April 2019, Riley was named to the final 23-player squad for the 2019 FIFA Women's World Cup.

+On 20 July 2023, Riley captained New Zealand in the country's first World Cup victory ever.
+In the opening game of the 2023 FIFA Women's World Cup, New Zealand beat Norway 1–0.

+On July 4, 2024, Riley was initially named to the New Zealand 18-player squad for the 2024 Summer Olympics in Paris but had to withdraw on July 24, 2024, just days before the start of the competition due to injury.

+Other work

 Media

-Riley hosts a Off the Ball show for sports website Just Women's Sports since 2021.
+In 2021 Riley started hosting an Off the Ball show for sports website Just Women's Sports.

+Books

+In 2023, Riley released a cookbook featuring plant-based recipes titled Girls Gone Veg with her former Orlando Pride teammate Toni Pressley.